Date: 22/23 February 2024

 - Pain management (CC)

 Pain management is a field that currently gathers and disseminates data on how women and men are not equal facing pain.
-Biological factors explain different manifestations of pain, and social factors determine how patients are relieved from expressed pain.
-These aspects will be explored in this block
+Biological factors such as hormones might influence pain pathways, and social factors (gender norms and stereotypes)strongly influence how pain is expressed by individuals but also how pain is managed by healthcare professionals.
+These aspects will be explored in this block.

 Gender-specific differences accumulate over the course of a lifetime, leading to important differences in how older men and women experience health, health care, and functional impairment.
 Variation in certain diagnoses and drug prescriptions will be highlighted, as well as the impact of differences in social contexts between older men and women.